LexiFi/dead_code_analyzer/docs/USAGE.md

 focus of the `dead_code_analyzer` is on the optional arguments never or always used.
 Analyzing and reporting on those can be turned on using respectively `-On all`, or `-Oa all`.
-Similarly with the previous options, turning these reports off is done usising the `nothing` argument instead of `all`: respectively `-On nothing`, or `-Oa nothing`.
+Similarly with the previous options, turning these reports off is done using the `nothing` argument instead of `all`: respectively `-On nothing`, or `-Oa nothing`.
 Using `--nothing` or `--all` also affects these sections.

 **Example :** `dead_code_analyzer --nothing -On all` will enable the analysis of optional arguments and only report those that are never used.

 > [!Note]
-> Enabling the reporting for either the optional arguments never or always
+> Reporting for either the optional arguments never or always used actually
-> used activates the same analysis which can be memory intensive.
+> relies on the same analysis which can be memory intensive.

 ## Stylistic issues

 **option :** `-S <warning>`

-Finally, as a bonus, on can activate some stylistic reports by using `-S +all`.
+Finally, as a bonus, one can activate some stylistic reports by using `-S +all`.
 Notice the extra `+` before `all`.
 The `-S` option expects slightly different arguments from the previous options.
 Rather than expecting `all` or `nothing`, it expects a description of the desired stylistic issues to report, with `+` indicating a category to activate and `-` one to deactivate.
+Using `--nothing` or `--all` also affects this section.

 **Example :** `dead_code_analyzer --nothing -S +all-bind` only reports stylistic issues, and reports all of them but the "useless binding" ones